-For those engaged in a Sydney College of Divinity (SCD) degree or paper, SCD policies also apply.
-Where there is a conflict between this policy and the SCD policies, the SCD policies should be followed.
+For those involved in a University of Notre Dame Australia (UNDA) degree or course, UNDA Policies and Procedures also apply.
+Where there is a conflict between this policy and the UNDA policies, the UNDA policies should be followed.

 Purpose

 This policy is written to: